Cutting Guide

 Create a Python virtual environment

-A virtual environment ensures that the Python packages you install in the next step will not affect the rest of your computer.
+A virtual environment ensures that the Python packages you will install in the next step will not affect the rest of your computer.

 Create a new virtual environment: